MicrosoftDocs/well-architected/well-architected/service-guides/azure-expressroute.md

 >    -  **Determine the ExpressRoute virtual network gateway size required:** the cost of the ExpressRoute virtual network gateway is based on the SKU and size required.
 The SKU and size required depend on the performance and scale needs of your workload.
 For more information, see [ExpressRoute Virtual Network Gateway SKUs](/azure/expressroute/expressroute-about-virtual-network-gateways).
 > - **Monitor cost and create budget alerts:** Monitor the cost of your ExpressRoute circuit and create alerts for spending anomalies and overspending risks.
 For more information, see [Monitoring ExpressRoute costs](/azure/expressroute/plan-manage-cost#monitor-costs).
 > - **Get the best rates from providers:** Compare the rates of different service providers to get the best rates for your ExpressRoute circuit.
 Choose the right service provider based on the cost, performance, and reliability of the service.
 For more information, see [ExpressRoute service providers](/azure/expressroute/expressroute-locations-providers).
-> **Align usage to billing increments:** Align your usage to billing increments to optimize costs.
-For example, consider metered or unlimited data plans based on your usage patterns.
+> - **Choose closest peering location:** Choose the closest peering location to your on-premises network to reduce latency and costs.
-> - **Optimize costs:** Optimize the cost ExpressRoute by considering the following strategies:
+> - **Optimize resource costs:** Right-size your ExpressRoute circuit and ExpressRoute virtual network gateway to meet the capacity demand and performance requirements of your workload.
+By selecting the right size, you can avoid paying for excess capacity that you don't need.
->    - Optimize component costs by choosing the right SKU and size based on your workload requirements.
+> - **Align usage to billing increments:** Align your usage to billing increments to optimize costs.
+For example, consider metered or unlimited data plans based on your circuit usage patterns.
->    - Optimize environment costs by monitoring the cost and creating budget alerts to detect spending anomalies and overspending risks.
+> - **Deprovision and delete unused ExpressRoute circuits:** Azure Advisor can detect ExpressRoute circuits that have been deployed for a significant time but have a provider status of *Not Provisioned*.

 ### Recommendations